jayleicn/ClipBERT/README.md

 It is also feasible and easy to add other image-text or video-text tasks for pretraining and finetuning.

+> ClipBERT is accepted as an oral paper in CVPR 2021 with 3 strong accepts. :heart_eyes:

 ## Requirements
 We provide a Docker image for easier reproduction.
 Please install the following: